 Buying a property under the GST regime would most certainly become cheaper & simpler.

 What makes us say so?
-Well simple because as a home buyer, you now wouldn’t have to find rates of so many different taxes — like service tax, excise duty, VAT (value-added tax), entry tax, customs duty, etc. When compared to 18 per cent GST rate, real estate transactions involved tax payments of up to 25 per cent, owing to the existence of a multitude of levies.
-Because of input tax credit facility, developers will only be paying 12 per cent GST that would further lessen the tax amount.
+Well, it’s simple because as a home buyer, you now wouldn’t have to find rates of so many different taxes — like service tax, excise duty, VAT (value-added tax), entry tax, customs duty, etc. When compared to the 18 per cent GST rate, real estate transactions involved tax payments of up to 25 per cent, owing to the existence of a multitude of levies.
+Because of the input tax credit facility, developers will only be paying 12 per cent GST, which would further lessen the tax amount.

 However, the same cannot be said about setting up your new home.
 In case you have already bought a house and are planning to shift soon, there are many ways in which GST would raise your expenses.